STFinancial/muzak/README.md

 # muzak
 A Desktop Music Player

-Written in Java.
+Written in C#.
 Currently just a fun side project.
 Intended to allow nesting of playlists.